 Free submission to all popular search engines is included with all our hosting packages.

-Popular devices and browsers to consider are: iPhone, iPad, Android, Windows Phone and Blackberry.
+Popular devices to consider are: iPhone, iPad, Samsung Galaxy and Google Pixel.

 Building For Cross-Device Compatibility